sinclairzx81/typebox/readme.md

 import { Custom } from '@sinclair/typebox/custom'
 ```

-The following creates a `BigInt` type.
+The following creates a `bigint` type.

 ```typescript
 import { Type, Kind } from '@sinclair/typebox'